 Planning a trip by cruise ship or ferry to St Petersburg, Russia?
-If so, learn more on your Baltic Cruise with our best recommendations.
+If so, learn more on your Baltic Cruise with our best insights and recommendations.

 In the last few years, travelling by cruise ship or ferry to St Petersburg has become one of the most popular ways to get to Russia.
-It is legal, fun, and relaxing.
-And, it can be a romantic idea for a weekend getaway or a great short break destination.
+Currently, more than 600,000 passengers come to visit St. Petersburg on a cruise ship because it is fun, easy, and relaxing.
+And, it can be a romantic idea for a weekend getaway or a great short break destination in summer.

-Many first-time visitors from the USA and Canada choose to cruise on a big ship liner, while others, mostly Europeans, prefer to come on a ferry cruise.
-Naturally, between ferries and cruise liners, there are some differences when it comes to cost, comfort, and on-board service but there are also some tiny travel restrictions on arrival that will limit your visit to the cultural capital of Russia.
+Many first-time visitors from the USA and Canada choose to cruise on a big ship liner, while others, mostly Europeans such Germans, prefer to come on a ferry cruise.
+Naturally, between ferries and cruise liners, there are some differences when it comes to cost, comfort, and onboard service but there are also some tiny travel restrictions on arrival that may limit your visit to the cultural capital of Russia.

-Cruise ships tend to be more expensive than Ferries for obvious reasons, but both are easy ways to travel to Russia nowadays thanks to the law that allows cruise ship passengers to visit the city of St Petersburg without Russian visas for up 72 hours if they meet certain requirements (more on that later).
+Cruise ships tend to be more expensive than Ferries for obvious reasons, but nowadays both are easy ways to travel to Russia thanks to the new law that allows cruise ship passengers to visit the city of St Petersburg without Russian visa for up 72 hours if they meet certain requirements (more on that later).

-We, Anastasia and I (Davide), have been travelling by ferry to St Petersburg on several occasions, and we still remember that time when we were chilling out on the deck and looking at the beautiful Baltic sea and blue Gulf of Finland while passing through the coastlines of Finland and Estonia on the way to Russia.☺
+We, Anastasia and I (Davide), have been travelling by ferry to St Petersburg on several occasions, and we still remember that time when we were chilling out on the deck and looking at the beautiful Baltic Sea and blue Gulf of Finland while passing through the coastlines of Finland and Estonia on the way to Russia.
+It was amazing!☺

 Now let's get into the content of ferry to St Petersburg and see what cruise ship or ferry you should keep an eye on to get here.
 To get started just click on the links below or scroll down the page.
 Happy reading!